marcin-filipiak/esp32_variometer/README.md

 Initialization: The program initializes the barometer and OLED display.
 Data Collection: Continuously measures temperature, pressure, and calculates altitude.
-Pressure Trend: Analyzes recent pressure changes and displays the trend.
+Altitude Trend: Analyzes recent altitude changes and displays the trend.
-Sound Alerts: Produces audio tones to signal rising or falling trends.
+Sound Alerts: Produces audio tones to signal altitude rising or falling trends.